33 Most Interesting Facts About Rolex Submariner

 25. The French diving company COMEX used the Rolex Submariner and Sea Dweller as standard issue

 In the late 1960s, COMEX which was a French diving company chose the Rolex Submariner and Sea-Dweller for their saturation divers.
-The COMEX company had watches specially made for them which can be instantly recognized throughout their ”COMEX” logo on the dial.
+The COMEX company had watches specially made for them which can be instantly recognized through their ”COMEX” logo on the dial.
 Since these watches were made in highly limited numbers, the price of these watches has skyrocketed in recent years.

-At the time when COMEX cooperated with Rolex, their requirements for the perfect diver watch was set to another level when they specially ordered the Rolex Submariner ref.
+At the time when COMEX cooperated with Rolex, their requirements for the perfect diver watch were set to another level when they specially ordered the Rolex Submariner ref.
 5513 with helium escape valves that earlier only had been seen on the Sea-Dweller.
 The custom-made watch for COMEX was known as the Submariner ref.
 5514 and was never actually sold in stores by Rolex, in fact, it is believed that 154 examples of the special Submariner were delivered to COMEX.

 This partnership between Rolex and COMEX continued until the company was sold in 1997.